head-gardener/spring-vault-pg-example/README.md

 To confirm that the example is working just run `docker compose up` and wait until application passes its healthcheck.
 This will

-1. Generate certificates and truststore with in `certgen`.
+1. Generate certificates and truststore.
 1. Launch Vault, create PKI on it with Terraform, generate Postgres certificates.
 1. Launch Postgres, configure and verify Vault's database engine.
 1. Start Spring application and wait for its healthcheck.